aanshulsharma/APIs/README.md

-# Inventory Android Application APIs
+# Inventory Android Application APIs In ASP.NET Framework(4.5)

 Here i am using visual studio 2022 and for hitting these apis in your environment you need to install the Target Pack 4.8 through visual studio installer, and setup the SSMS in your Machine For Proper Execution of these APIs and you need to Create a Database with the Name VCLAP in your Machine.